fossabot/trader.python/README.txt

 calculate the total price of the order and the average weighted price of each bitcoin

 ###History
-Prints out your entire trading history of BTC transactions Prints out your entire history of USD transactions (including deposits)
+Prints out your entire trading history of BTC transactions or USD (including deposits) Download the entire trading history of mtgox for the past 24 hours.

 # Includes frameworks (libs) for Mt.Gox, Bitfloor, BTCE
 # All scripts located in bin/